rschoening/mvrs-dspa/doc/Troubleshooting.md

 ## Troubleshooting
-* if bind address error occurs when starting job that starts the web UI, then check if the flink dashboard is still open in a browser window.
-The client keeps the port open.
+### When starting a Flink Job
+* `Exception in thread "main" java.util.concurrent.ExecutionException: org.apache.kafka.common.errors.TimeoutException: Timed out waiting for a node assignment.`
+  * Probable cause: Kafka not running.
+  * Solution: start with `docker-compose up` in directory `docker`
-* When starting one of the Flink jobs using a IDEA run configuration that launches the Flink Dashboard for the local minicluster: `Exception in thread "main" java.net.BindException: Address already in use: bind at sun.nio.ch.Net.bind0(Native Method) at sun.nio.ch.Net.bind(Net.java:433) at sun.nio.ch.Net.bind(Net.java:425)
+* When using a IDEA run configuration that launches the Flink Dashboard for the local minicluster: `Exception in thread "main" java.net.BindException: Address already in use: bind at sun.nio.ch.Net.bind0(Native Method) at sun.nio.ch.Net.bind(Net.java:433) at sun.nio.ch.Net.bind(Net.java:425)